gulundin/gulundin.github.io/_posts/2019-10-26-di-frameworks-are-dynamic-binding.md

 ## Dependency injection is not trivial
 The problem with objects is that they have to be constructed somewhere.
-To build an `OrderService` we also need to build a `StockService`, and whatever that `StockService` depend upon and so forth.
+To build an `OrderService` we also need to build a `SupplyService`, and whatever that `SupplyService` depend upon and so forth.
 This can easily turn into a huge hassle where shared dependencies lead to code duplication and just thinking of having to add a new dependency to an object makes you groan in annoyance.